thegworld/gtx-browser/docs/fuchsia/build_instructions.md

 $ gclient sync
 ```

-The first command updates the primary Chromium source repository and rebases any
+The first command updates the primary GTx Browser source repository and rebases any
 of your local branches on top of tip-of-tree (aka the Git branch `origin/main`).
 If you don't want to use this script, you can also just use `git pull` or other
 common Git commands to update the repo.